 Applying to Wellesley:

-The Wellesley Financial Aid Office works with each student and family to help make a Wellesley education affordable for people of all backgrounds and incomes.
+The Wellesley Student Financial Services Office works with each student and family to help make a Wellesley education affordable for people of all backgrounds and incomes.
 All financial aid is need-based.
 Wellesley does not award scholarships on the basis of merit, athletics, or academics.
-Wellesley College is proud to meet the need of every student for all four of their college years.
-Information about financial aid, answers to commonly asked questions, and the financial aid application can be found on the Financial Aid home page.
+Wellesley is committed to meet ing the demonstrated need of every student for all four years of college.
+Information about financial aid and the financial aid application process, as well as answers to commonly asked questions, can be found on the Student Financial Services web pages.